NativeScript/nativescript-sdk-examples-ng/app/ng-ui-widgets-category/listpicker/overview.md

-Spinner type module with listed options.
-Using a ListPicker requires the "ui/list-picker" module.
+The `ListPicker` is a spinner type component for listing options.